sonamthinley888/Shopper-e-Commerce-Website/ReadMe.md

 Navigate to the backend folder and install the necessary packages:

-cd backend
+-cd backend
-npm install
+-npm install

 ### Setup MongoDB

-Make sure MongoDB is running locally or use a cloud service like MongoDB Atlas.
+-Make sure MongoDB is running locally or use a cloud service like MongoDB Atlas.
-Update your config.js or .env file with your MongoDB connection string.
+-Update your config.js or .env file with your MongoDB connection string.

 ### Set up Google Cloud Storage

-Create a Google Cloud project and enable Cloud Storage.
+-Create a Google Cloud project and enable Cloud Storage.
-Set up a service account and download the credentials JSON file.
+-Set up a service account and download the credentials JSON file.
-Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of your credentials file.
+-Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of your credentials file.

 ### Start the Backend Server

 Launch the backend server:

-npm start
+-npm start
-Install Frontend Dependencies
+-Install Frontend Dependencies
-Navigate to the frontend folder and install the required dependencies:
+-Navigate to the frontend folder and install the required dependencies:

-cd frontend
+-cd frontend
-npm install
+-npm install
-Configure Firebase
+-Configure Firebase
-Set up Firebase for hosting and authentication.
+-Set up Firebase for hosting and authentication.
-Add your Firebase credentials to the frontend’s Firebase configuration file.
+-Add your Firebase credentials to the frontend’s Firebase configuration file.

 ### Deploy Frontend

-Deploy the frontend to Firebase hosting:
+-Deploy the frontend to Firebase hosting:

-firebase deploy
+-firebase deploy
-Access the Website
+-Access the Website
-Open your browser and navigate to the Firebase hosting URL to see the application in action.
+-Open your browser and navigate to the Firebase hosting URL to see the application in action.

 ## Usage

-Once the app is up and running, you can:
+-Once the app is up and running, you can:

-Sign up / Log in: Create an account or log in to start using the app.
+-Sign up / Log in: Create an account or log in to start using the app.
-Browse Products: View available products, search, and filter them.
+-Browse Products: View available products, search, and filter them.
-View Product Details: See detailed information for each product.
+-View Product Details: See detailed information for each product.
-Add to Cart: Add products to your shopping cart for later viewing.
+-Add to Cart: Add products to your shopping cart for later viewing.

 ### Contributing

-We welcome contributions!
+-We welcome contributions!
 If you'd like to improve this project, please follow these steps:

-Fork the repository.
+-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+-Create a new branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -m 'Add new feature').
+-Make your changes and commit them (git commit -m 'Add new feature').
-Push to your forked repository (git push origin feature-branch).
+-Push to your forked repository (git push origin feature-branch).
-Open a pull request.
+-Open a pull request.

 ### License

-Feel free to open an issue or contact me if you encounter any problems or have any questions.
+-Feel free to open an issue or contact me if you encounter any problems or have any questions.